Gassandrid/ewan.my/content/Notes/Computer Organization/Lab Documents/Lab 04 - Blinking an LED.md

 ---

-## 6. Add a yellow LED that is ON while the red LED is OFF (alternating LEDs). **Take a picture** of your completed circuit on the breadboard, connected to your pi.
+## 6. Add a Yellow LED that is ON while the Red LED is OFF (alternating LEDs). **Take a picture** of Your Completed Circuit on the Breadboard, Connected to Your Pi.

 >[!Info] Screenshot
 > ![[Screenshot 2024-10-10 at 7.17.05 PM.png]]

 ---

-## 7. What is the current in milliamps?
+## 7. What is the Current in Milliamps?

 **Ohm's Law:**

    $$
    I = \frac{V_{supply} - V_{forward, red}}{R}
    Substituting the values: